tahsd/hsd21_project/README.md

 ---
 ## Updates
 - (5/14) The due date has been extended to June 19.
-- (5/24) The official video for the final project has been uploaded on ETL.
+- (5/24) The official file and videos for the final project has been uploaded on ETL.
 ---

 ## Due date